 Get it right and they own the search engine space for decades to come.
 Screw it up and it’s game over.
 Back to grad school.

-LOL, Google founders were going to be wealthy anyway and never going back to grad school anyways.
+Google founders were going to be wealthy anyway and never going back to grad school anyway.

 And I highly doubt the choices were so Manichean anyway.